yursha/howtos/quality_code.md

 - http://semver.org/
 - https://github.com/braydie/HowToBeAProgrammer

+# Its bad when code requires documentation.
+Better when its so clear that doesn't need any documentation.
+# Its bad when function has side effects which are not explicitly stated in its name.

 # In OOP always try to call the object in a lower layer.
 OOP can become a mess when multiple objects call each other leading to an untraceable execution.
 In order to avoid redundant nodes in a call chain an object should always try to call another object in a lower layer, rarely in the same layer and never in a higher layer.
 Thus tiered architecture brings structure (responsibility hierarchy) to otherwise messy OOP.